nhoag/sumologic-search-job-client-go/docs/DefaultApi.md

 func main() {
-    searchJobId := "2207828B17FE1D99" // string | The identifier of the search job to retrieve. offset := true // bool | The position from where to start the search operation. limit := true // bool | Limit the number of records returned in the response.
+    searchJobId := "2207828B17FE1D99" // string | The identifier of the search job to retrieve. offset := int32(56) // int32 | The position from where to start the search operation.
+    limit := int32(56) // int32 | Limit the number of records returned in the response.
 The number of records returned may be less than the `limit`.

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)